khariche/LibreScroll_RMB/README.md

 ### Pause/Unpause
 Temporarily disable the utility if you need to use the unmodified behavior in another app.

-This kills the worker process, which can be restarted by clicking Unpause or Apply.
+This kills the worker thread, which can be restarted by clicking Unpause or Apply.

 ### Apply
 After modifying the preference, click this to apply the configuration as displayed.

-This kills and restarts the worker process with the new configuration.
+This kills and restarts the worker thread with the new configuration.

 ## Recommended Settings for ThinkPad users (replacing TPmiddle)